Sensitivity of the limit shape of sample clouds from meta densities: Introduction

 \section{Introduction}

-In recent years meta distributions have been used in several applications of multivariate probability theory, especially in finance.
+In recent years, meta distributions have been used in several applications of multivariate probability theory, especially in finance.
 The construction of meta distributions can be illustrated by a simple example.
-Start with a multivariate spherical $t$ distribution and transform its marginals to be Gaussian.
-The new distribution has normal marginals.
-It is called a \emph{meta distribution} with normal marginals based on the \emph{original} $t$ distribution.
+Start with a multivariate spherical Student $t$ distribution and transform its margins to be Gaussian.
+We call the new distribution a \textit{meta distribution} with normal margins based on the \textit{original} $t$ distribution.
 Since the copula of a multivariate distribution is invariant under strictly increasing coordinatewise transformations, the original distribution and the meta distribution share their copula and hence have the same dependence structure.
-The light-tailed meta distribution inherits not only the dependence properties of the original $t$ distribution, but also the asymptotic dependency.
-These asymptotic properties are of importance to risk theory.
-They include rank-based measures of tail dependence, and the tail dependence coefficients (see e.g. Chapter~5 in \cite{McNeil2005}).
-Vectors with Gaussian densities have asymptotically independent components, whatever the correlation of the Gaussian density.
-The meta density with standard Gaussian marginals based on a spherically symmetric Student $t$ density has the copula of the $t$ distribution, and the max-stable limit distributions for the coordinatewise maxima also have the same copula.
-The max-stable limit vectors have dependent components.
+Random vectors with Gaussian densities have asymptotically independent components, whatever the correlation.
+In contrast, the above meta distribution with Gaussian margins inherits not only the dependence properties of the original $t$ distribution, but also the asymptotic dependency.
+Asymptotic dependence is of importance in risk analysis.
+It yields rank-based measures of tail dependence, and coefficients of tail dependence (see, e.g., Chapter~5 in \cite{McNeil2005}).